-Can Democrats Force Joe Biden Off Of the Ticket?
+Can Democrats Force Joe Biden Off of the Ticket?

 Biden is the presumptive nominee in large part because the party leadership coalesced around him, signaling clearly to voters that he was the right man.
 The most respected and admired figures in the party could now coalesce around another path: Biden bowing out and the presidential contest continuing.

-The idea here is that Biden is principally the creature of the Democratic Establishment, and that what it giveth it can taketh away.
-The actual voters who made Biden the presumptive nominee might have something to say about that, as might the 1,421 delegates he has won, and those he will probably win in the very near future.
-But let’s say for the sake of argument some combination of adverse evidence, elite pressure, party loyalty, patriotism, and perhaps even guilty feelings lead Biden to “bow out.”
+The idea here is that Biden is principally the creature of the Democratic Establishment and that what it giveth it can taketh away.
+The actual voters who made Biden the presumptive nominee might have something to say about that, as might the 1,421 delegates he has won and those he will probably win in the very near future.
+But let’s say for the sake of argument that some combination of adverse evidence, elite pressure, party loyalty, patriotism, and perhaps even guilty feelings leads Biden to “bow out.”
 Pareene is right that the presidential contest could continue with the back-loaded schedule of primaries that were delayed after the coronavirus struck.

-But the idea of suspended candidacies being revived to walk the campaign trail again is much easier said than done, as nomination process guru Josh Putnam told me today:
+But the idea of suspended candidacies being revived to walk the campaign trail again is much easier said than done, as nomination-process guru Josh Putnam told me today:

 Candidates cannot have their names placed back on the ballots where they have been withdrawn by the campaigns.
-Buttigieg, Bloomberg, Klobuchar and Steyer have all withdrawn their names from most remaining primary ballots.
+Buttigieg, Bloomberg, Klobuchar, and Steyer have all withdrawn their names from most remaining primary ballots.

 If Biden were to drop out, the dominant bloc of delegates might well be his own, who would instantly become free agents.
 They may or may not choose to support the “winner” of the rump primaries, if there is one.
 I doubt they’ll go rushing to runner-up Bernie Sanders.
 More likely they’d lift someone near Biden’s ideological wheelhouse to the nomination, even if it meant deadlocking the convention on the first ballot and then joining forces with newly liberated superdelegates on a second.

-Pareene doesn’t directly discuss the alternative scenario of Biden actually losing the nomination in the remaining primaries, but that’s probably even more far-fetched, particularly considering the deal his campaign just struck with Sanders’s which will give him reallocated statewide Sanders pledged delegate slots in exchange for placing Sanders supporters in them for purposes of representation on convention committees.
+Pareene doesn’t directly discuss the alternative scenario of Biden actually losing the nomination in the remaining primaries, but that’s probably even more far-fetched, particularly considering the deal his campaign just struck with Sanders’s, which will give him reallocated statewide Sanders pledged-delegate slots in exchange for placing Sanders supporters in them for purposes of representation on convention committees.
 Biden is much closer to the nomination than ever, and even if he loses the remaining primaries badly, proportional representation will make it very easy for him to grab the brass ring.

 As Putnam says, there’s an element of wishful thinking here: